How to Fix: Wi-Fi Doesn’t Have a Valid IP Configuration

 Now, restart your computer.

-After you have successfully installed an updated driver software, check if you already have an active internet connection on all of the devices that has a wireless connection to your Wi-Fi network.
+After successfully installing the updated driver software, check if you already have an active internet connection on all devices with a wireless connection to your WiFi network.
 Continue reading if you still have the valid IP configuration error.

 Fix #6: Reset the TCP/IP

-If the Internet Protocol settings on your computer are not correctly configured or corrupted, this is a quick fix to restore your Internet connection and get rid of the error.
-Although this fix is quick and easy, you should try some of the other methods first.
-Also, make sure you create a system restore point before doing this method.
+If the Internet Protocol settings on your computer are not correctly configured or corrupted, this is a quick fix to restore your Internet connection and eliminate the error.
+Although this fix is quick and easy, you should try other methods first.
+Also, ensure you create a system restore point before doing this method.

 Step #1